Iraqi Canadians: Religion

+Geographical distribution

 Employment

 The main causes for the immigration of Iraqis were due to the Gulf War and the situation in Iraq which drove them out of their homeland.

 In Canada, Iraqi immigrants seem to face three unexplainable problems, the first being unable to find jobs where they can apply their professional expertise.
 The second is discrimination, with a possibility that some employers associate them with the regime that they fled.
 The third is their lack of Canadian experience.
 Despite a high level of education and professional experience, 54 percent of 892 immigrants were unemployed.
 Of the 407 with jobs, 40 percent had professional positions; 24 percent, lower white-collar; 30 percent, blue-collar; 3 percent, service; and 3 percent, not stated.

 Community life

 The patterns of formal association among Iraqis are new and voluntary, as revealed most notably in the Iraqi Community Center based in Cote Des Neiges, Montreal.
 The center helps Iraqis adapt to Canada and develop ties with general society, and disseminates information about the ethnocultural heritage of Iraqi Canadians.
 Gender equity is the norm; the president of the Iraqi Canadian Society is a woman.